-Figure 7-10.
-Typical BRI-ST Card Main Screen
+Table 7-8.
+BRI-ST Screen of Action --

 Action Function Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
-Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data). Сору Copies the contents of the current column (except time slot) to the next column.
+Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data). Сору Copies the contents of the current column (except timeslot) to the next column.
 Useful if a user changes a lot of entries in one column and wants to repeat those changes in subsequent columns. conVert The Conversion feature allows the B channels to be used with ADPCM compression features.
 Eoc Embedded Operations Channel (not yet supported) Ntu Network Terminating Unit programming. (not applicable to 8262).
 Test Initiates and monitors testing of all BRI card ports.
 See Test section.
 Perf Shows the performance statistics for the port highlighted.
 See the Performance Monitoring section.
 Not implemented in S/T card.
 Main Returns to the main terminal screen.
 If changes are made to settings and not saved, users will be prompted to save or lose changes.